Wuest3nFuchs/proxmox-duckdns/README.md

+# 🦆ENGLISH VERSION
-# 🦆 DuckDNS for Proxmox LXC
+# 🦆DuckDNS for Proxmox LXC

 An automated script to set up DuckDNS in Proxmox LXC containers — perfect for keeping your dynamic IP updated without hassle.